Arlene-Riona/data-ingestion-in-azure-dsai3202-lab2/README.md

 ### Model Selection

-A **Logistic Regression** classifier is used as the baseline model due to:
+A **Logistic Regression** classifier is used as the primary model due to:

 - Efficiency on high-dimensional sparse data (TF-IDF)
 - Strong performance on text classification tasks